 If you believe that a realtor has violated the law or the National Association of Realtor's Code of Ethics, you do have resources.
 You can file a complaint with the local association of NAR, or wherever the realtor holds membership.
 If you're a home buyer and you read a listing which contains illegal language, you can report it to the MLS.

 If your realtor operates out of a national brokerage, such as Century 21 or Keller Williams, you can bring the realtor's violation to their broker's attention.
-Realtors are licensed through the state, so you can also report them to your state's Department of State.
+Realtors are licensed through the state, so you can also report them to your State Department.
 If they're found to have violated any regulations, they could lose their license.

 It's also possible to sue a real estate agent, though you should take into account the expense before making this choice.
 Common lawsuits against agents include the failure to disclose a property defect, though it's difficult to prove prior knowledge.
 Buyers and sellers can also sue over breach of fiduciary duty, such as not getting the best deal for their client or fraud.